 Short Half-Lives of Currently Available Therapies.
-Many of the currently available drugs have relatively short plasma half-lives, meaning the length of time the drug remains in the patient s bloodstream.
-The plasma half-life of a majority of the NRTIs is in the range of one to several hours.
+Many of the currently available drugs have relatively short plasma half-lives, meaning the length of time the drug remains in the patient s bloodstream, as well as relatively short intracellular half-lives, meaning the length of time the drug remains in the patient s cells.
+The plasma half-life of a majority of the NRTIs is in the range of one to several hours, and the intracellular half-life of a majority of the NRTIs is approximately 18-20 hours.
 Short half-lives require patients to take their medications more frequently, or in the case of once-daily dosing, to take doses within a certain timeframe.
 If patients miss this window, or forget entirely to take their medication, the amount of drug in the bloodstream diminishes, creating an opportunity for increased viral replication and the emergence of drug resistance.